Xispa33/YMD/README.md

 # MP3-Downloader
-This GUI was developped using Qt and allows downloading mp3/mp4 videos. <br>
+This GUI, running inside a docker container, allows downloading mp3/mp4 videos. <br>

+It is
 # SETUP
 On a MacOS: <br>
 1 - Install brew: